 C2 Profiles and Skinning

-We used to think it was the skins fault, then we started looking closer at the profiles.
-One nice thing about this boards design though is how easily skins can hook to the notched swallow tail, a trend we are seeing a ton of lately in powder boards.
+We used to think it was the fault of the skin, then we started looking closer at the profiles.
+One nice thing about this board’s design though is how easily skins can hook to the notched swallowtail, a trend we are seeing a ton of lately in powder boards.

 So while this board rips going down, it’s sort of a pain to tour on in *certain conditions.
-When touring in deep snow, or when setting a skin track the Lib Tech T. Rice Gold Member profiles works fine for the up.
+When touring in deep snow, or when setting a skin track the Lib Tech T. Rice Gold Member profiles work fine for the up.
 However, once you get on a well-traveled skin track, that’s when the trouble begins as the board has no real way to grip underfoot.
 For someone touring in interior BC, this may be a great splitboard option, for someone in Colorado, not so much.

 What Can be Improved?

 Perhaps it’s just me, or we got a bad set but the K Klips don’t seem to actually lock the board in place?
 Even with the tap shown locked, the 2 pieces of the board would easily slide apart.
 As mentioned above the profile could use some tweaking for the accent, but at what cost would it affect the ride down?

 One of the things the snowboard industry is struggling with is making splitboard products that work as well on the way up as they do on the way down.
 This board is a prime example, the board rips.
 I would have no hesitation being dropped off atop a peak in Haines and riding the Gold Member Splitboard downhill.
 Would I want to tour up the same peak on this splitboard, not a chance?
 So this is where the industries at as of late.